FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/branching-collaboration/branching.md

 ## Commits

 A commit is essentially a saved snapshot of your project at a particular point in time.
 When you make changes to your project (such as adding new widgets, modifying actions, or configuring integrations), you can create a commit to save these changes.
-Each commit stores a record of what has been modified and serves as a version history for your project, making it easy to roll back to previous versions if needed.
+Each commit stores a record of what has been modified and serves as a version history for your branch, making it easy to see what has changed and roll back to previous versions if needed.

 ### Create Commits